dcernst/dcernst.github.io/teaching/mat526s19/syllabus.md

 MAT 226, MAT 316, and MAT 411 with grades of C or better.

 ### Catalog Description ###
 Topics in enumerative, algebraic, and geometric combinatorics, chosen at instructor's discretion; may include advanced counting techniques, graph theory, combinatorial designs, matroids, and error-correcting codes.
-Letter grade only.

 ### Course Content ###
 This course focuses on [enumerative combinatorics](https://en.wikipedia.org/wiki/Enumerative_combinatorics) with an emphasis on [generating function](https://en.wikipedia.org/wiki/Generating_function) techniques.
 The tentative plan is to cover content from Chapters 0-9 of *Inquiry Based Enumerative Combinatorics* by [T. Kyle Petersen](http://math.depaul.edu/tpeter21/).
 Here are the proposed topics: